 Any claims of unfair dismissal needs be made within three months of the investigation ending.

 14. MONITORING AND REVIEW

-The Board of Trustees will review this policy three yearly, ensuring that all procedures are up-todate.
+The director board will review this policy three yearly , ensuring that all procedures are up-to-date.

 Any changes made to this policy will be communicated to all members of staff.